luckymanaya/Svelte/README.md

 2. **Layout (secondPage)**

-<p align = "justify">I struggled a bit with displaying an image and a text (which is the words I stored in an array) side by side.
-And when I solved it, I found another bug which is that when you go to the next page and go back again, the text disappears.
-In the end, I decided to put the for each loop inside the class of the picture and then print each words in the array of words which somehow solved the problem.
+<p align = "justify">I struggled a bit with displaying an image and a text (which is the words I stored in an array) side by side but I solved it using 'margin-left'.
+After that, I found another bug which is that when you go to the next page and go back again, the text disappears.
+In the end, I decided to put the for each loop inside the class of the picture and then print each words in the array of words which solved the problem.
 </p>

 3. **Layout (Nav Bar & other elements)**